 Delegates wishing to work with the legislative branch, but not wishing to serve as senators or representatives have the option of registering as lobbyists, provided they have served in the legislative branch at a prior conference (i.e. freshmen are not eligible).
 Lobbyists will be "hired" to lobby for or against particular bills being considered, and they will follow the bills throughout the conference, lobbying their position to any branch of government they choose.
 Lobbyists are charged with shedding light on facts, ideas, and opinions that support their position in an attempt to influence decision making in state government.
-Lobbyists must complete a pre-conference assignment to participate.
-LIMIT 2 PER SCHOOL.
+Lobbyists must complete a preconference assignment to participate.
+LIMIT 2 PER SCHOOL until after the Priority Deadline.